The 40-Year Battle Over Who Owns the World’s Most Valuable Shipwreck

 The Permanent Court of Arbitration in the Hague will rule over who owns the world’s most valuable sunken ship.

-In 1708, the British sank the San José off the coast of Columbia.
+In 1708, the British sank the San José off the coast of Colombia.
 The Spanish galleon still sits on the seabed over 700m down, beyond the reach of divers.
 Its billions of dollars worth of gold, silver, and emeralds make it the most valuable shipwreck on the planet.
 For obvious reasons, its precise location is not public.

 The U.S. salvage company Glocca Mora found the San José in the 1980s.
 Since then, there has been a fierce debate over who owns the ship and whether it should be raised from its watery grave.
-Columbia, Spain, indigenous communities in South America, and Glocca Mora — now known as Sea Search Armada — all claim it belongs to them.
+Colombia, Spain, indigenous communities in South America, and Glocca Mora — now known as Sea Search Armada — all claim it belongs to them.

 After several inconclusive cases, the court in the Hague will decide once and for all who owns it.
-Columbia claims that as the boat sank off its coast, it should be theirs.
+Colombia claims that as the boat sank off its coast, it should be theirs.
 They want to raise it and put it on display.

-When Glocca Mora found the ship, they wanted to share the fortune — and the task of raising it — with Columbia.
+When Glocca Mora found the ship, they wanted to share the fortune — and the task of raising it — with Colombia.
 But the two sides could not agree on who got what percentage, and the battle has raged since then.

 In 2015, the Colombian government claimed that they had discovered the ship in a different location than the salvage company claimed.
-Since then, Columbia has insisted that the salvagers have no rights to the boat or its treasure.
+Since then, Colombia has insisted that the salvagers have no rights to the boat or its treasure.

 A depiction of the ‘San José’ in an 18th-century painting.
 Image: National Maritime Museum